cksystemsgroup/scalloc/README.md

 ## Building from source

 We support building on OS X (>10.6) and Linux-based systems using gyp.
+The only requirement to actually get started is a working `git` installation.

 ### Setting up a build environment